Even if you’ve been an independent and self-reliant person your entire life, you may find that a bit of support would help you along your journey.

 - Communicate your Needs: Reach out to those on your support source list.
 Tell them that you’d like for them to be a member of your support team.
 Explain why you value their support and how specifically they can help you.
 Remember, support is a two-way street and lends itself to healing for everyone involved!

-For more information on obtaining support after a long-term disease diagnosis, visit the Find Support page of this website.
+For more information on obtaining support after a chronic health condition diagnosis, visit the Find Support page of this website.